Superior Hiking Trail Thru-Hike Journal

 I called Mary Anne back but no word from her husband yet so I said I'd hang around the trailhead until 5pm - if he showed up that would be great, but if not then Thanks for thinking of me.
 I figured I wouldn't have coverage once I dropped over the hills surrounding the town.

 The Beaver River was ugly - that's the best I can describe it.
 It looked like someone had dumped milk in it and there's no way I would suck up any of that water even though I was nearly empty now.

-When I reached the trailhead, I continued into the woods and retrieved my last food cache.
-No coverage.
+When I reached the trailhead, I had no coverage.
 I waited.
 Just me and a car with North Dakota plates sitting her.

 As I was waiting, those three hikers I had met pulled up in a car - they had gotten a ride from the far trailhead back here to their car.
 The N. Dakota car was theirs.
 I asked if anybody might have cell coverage and BINGO one of them did.
 I called Mary Anne; Jeff was there; he'd pick me up in 15 minutes; BINGO!

 So, by 6:30 I was showered, warm, and enjoying a wonderful meal in a resort cabin on top of a hill with a commanding view of the north shore all the way to Grand Marais, chatting with a couple of the nicest people you'll ever, ever meet.
 It was a definite highlight of the trip.
 Unfortunately, not considering the cellphone a camera, I didn't take any pictures so maybe it was just a dream.
 But, it was a dream that included a great night's rest!
 Now, that's what I'd call Trail Magic!

 A couple things I was reminded of this day: Always take the time to say Howdy because you might run into someone again.
 Always look for ways to help someone evey day, even strangers.

 With the early stop, I walked 19 miles in 42384 steps today.